RuffDesigns/RuffDesigns/README.md

 - 👋 Hi, I’m @RuffDesigns
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ...
+Building my company
-- 🌱 I’m currently learning ...python,c++,c#,javascript,java,php, and sql
-- 💞️ I’m looking to collaborate on ...anything and everything
+- 💞️ I’m looking to collaborate on ...Paid Projects
 - 📫 How to reach me ...ruffdesigns2022@gmail.com

 <!---